Marbella is wrongly thought to be either one of the concrete nightmares of the Costa del Sol, or as a really expensive place to visit.

 In fact, Marbella is a great destination to take a holiday, or even to live and work there.
 It has a big Spanish population, a stunning old town, lots of culture, fantastic cuisine and wonderful year-round weather.
 There are loads of things to keep you busy all year round, whether you come as a family, a couple, or a group.

-Here are top ten things to do that will help you enjoy your holiday to the full:
+We teamed up with Jet2holidays to put together top 10 things to do that will help you enjoy your holiday to the full.

 No matter what time of year you visit Marbella, a trip to the beach is a must.
 The Costa del Sol boasts kilometres of sandy beaches, one of the very best of which can be found a 10 minute drive to the east of Marbella in the Cabopino area.
 All along these beaches are lovely beach bars, known as chiringuitos serving drinks and typical Mediterranean cuisine, right on the sand.
 The beaches and the sea all along the coast are clean and safe for swimming.